Would you like to understand Bora Bora’s geography, travel around easily and access the secret divine spots and all the hidden gems you’ve heard of?

 How do you get to them?

-While we’ll have a dedicated article for that too, here are some simple tips.
+While I’ll have a dedicated article for that too.
+In the meantime here are some simple tips.

 Traveling around the island